You want smart political talk without the meltdowns?

 All right, Hour 2, Sean Hannity Show.

-Eli Lake, now Fox, now others, all admitting what we have been telling you is true.
+We're getting to that, but our top story, Eli Lake, now Fox, now others, all admitting what we have been telling you is true.

-And the headline of Eli Lake's column is Top Obama advisors sought the names of Trump associates in Intel.
+And the headline of Eli Lake's column is, Top Obama advisors sought the names of Trump associates in Intel.

 In other words, White House lawyers last month learned from the National Security Advisor, Susan Rice, had requested the identities of U.S. persons.